Ever wonder how an animal without arms and legs can fight?

 Check out this video of two black mambas engaged in precisely this behavior.

 2 Black Mamba Snakes Fighting on Golf CourseCara was on the golf course at Leopard Creek

 Will Snakes Ever Fight Over Territory?

-Certain species of snakes will fight each other when a female isn’t present.
+Certain snakes, including ball pythons, will fight each other even when a female isn’t present.